-- Our HE2 Policy Framework manuscript and HE2 Systems manuscript are progressing
+- Our HE2 Policy Framework manuscript and the HE2 Systems manuscript are under review

-- Interviews data are being coded and analysed
+- Interview data are being further analysed and written up

-- We have had good ongoing interdisciplinary/intersectoral discussions about interview data with ACT Health.
+- Excellent ongoing interdisciplinary/intersectoral discussions about interview data with ACT Health.
 This has resulted in ACT Chief Health Officer Paul Kelly joining RegNet as a visitor

 - Carey G, Malbon E, Carey N, Joyce A, Crammond B, Carey A. Systems science and systems thinking for public health: a systematic review of the field.
 BMJ Open 2015;5:e009002.doi:10.1136/bmjopen-2015-009002

 - Thurber KA., Banwell C, Neeman T, Dobbins T, Pescud M, Lovett R, Banks E. Understanding barriers to fruit and vegetable intake in the Australian Longitudinal Study of Indigenous Children: a mixed-methods approach.
 Public Health Nutr 2016. pp.1–16. doi:10.1017/S1368980016003013

 - Pescud M, Friel S, Lee A, Sacks G, Meertens B, Carter R, Cobcroft M, Munn E, Greenfield J: The Healthy and Equitable Eating (HE2) Policy Framework for Addressing the Social Determinants of Inequities in Healthy Eating, World Congress on Public Health, Melbourne.
 April 2017.